JuliusNixi/CROSS/CROSS/src/Trials/AsyncIO/README.md

         1.2.2 No problem, I will use an additional new one dedicated thread to do this dirty job.
 So I wasted my time in writing ad hoc classes to do this.
 So now I had 3 threads.
 The main, the reader and the notifier (sounds like "Il buono, il brutto, il cattivo").
         Problem: How to distinguish when the input is valid (i.e., coming from a real read) from when it is not (i.e., coming from a read performed only to clear the buffer)?

             1.2.2.2 I thought it was simple, just sync the threads.
-So, when a notification arrives, the dedicated thread, notifies the other one, to stop reading (or discard the readed characters).
+So, when a notification arrives, the dedicated thread, notifies the other one, to stop reading and discard the readed characters if present.
             Problem: Readings were incorrect, sometimes (but quite often) characters at the beginning were skipped (unread) when the user confirmed just before a notification.
 Example:
             -> hello (enter pressed)
             -> NOTIFICATION (arrived a little bit after sending 'hello').